prescottprue/cypress-firebase/README.md

 **Note:** These instructions assume your tests are in the `cypress` folder (cypress' default).
 See the [folders section below](#folders) for more info about other supported folders.

-1. Make sure you have `firebase-tools` installed (globally or within project).
+1. Make sure you have `firebase-tools` installed (globally and within project).
 It is used to call to database when using `cy.callRtdb` and `cy.callFirestore`.
 1. Install using `npm i cypress-firebase --save-dev`
 1. Add the following to the `scripts` section of your `package.json`: